2020 Beirut explosion: International

 As a result of the explosion, concerns were raised about the storage of ammonium nitrate in other ports across the world.
 Large quantities of the chemical compound were removed from storage in Egypt, India, Romania, and Senegal.

+On April 30, 2021, German firm Combi Lift which had loaded its ship with 59 containers of hazardous substances left Beirut port for disposal in Europe.

 In August 2021, a memorial event marking the one-year-anniversary of the explosion was held in tribute to the victims at the Port of Beirut, joined by UN officials and International Labour Organization Regional Director Ruba Jaradat.

 In December 2021, the United Nations Economic Commission for Europe, United Nations Office for Disaster Risk Reduction, United Nations Office for the Coordination of Humanitarian Affairs, United Nations Environment Programme, Organisation for Economic Co-operation and Development, International Labour Organization, and International Maritime Organization held a seminar in follow-up to the explosion.
 National governments of Lebanon, Estonia, France, South Africa, and others shared lessons learned from the explosion.
 The seminar called for action to better manage the risks of chemicals in ports.

 Conspiracy theories

 Numerous conspiracy theories emerged on social media in the days following the explosion.
 The main themes were that there was a significant weapons cache belonging to Hezbollah stored at the Port of Beirut, and that Israel wished to destroy those weapons.
 The theories said that Israel launched an attack and the level of destruction took them by surprise.
-Israel, Lebanon and Hezbollah all denied this theory, and blame the ammonium nitrate stored in the port.
+Israel, Lebanon, and Hezbollah all denied this theory, and blame the ammonium nitrate stored in the port.

+Memorial

+On 3 August 2025 it was reported that Lebanon's Culture Minister Ghassan Salameh declared the Beirut port silos will be added to the general inventory of historic monuments.